Understanding the disease and the available treatment options is the first step to making informed decisions and regaining confidence.

 Prostate cancer:

-anatomy, diagnosis and management
+anatomy, diagnosis and treatment

-It usually develops slowly from cells in the prostate, a small gland located below the bladder that plays an essential role in producing seminal fluid.
-Often silent in its early stages, it is sometimes discovered during a simple screening examination.
-Although the diagnosis can be worrying, many forms of prostate cancer progress slowly and can be managed effectively with appropriate treatments.
-Understanding the disease, how it works and the available treatment options is a key step in making informed decisions together with your medical team.
+Prostate cancer is the most common cancer experienced by men in France.
+It generally develops slowly, starting in the cells of the prostate, a small gland located below the bladder which plays an essential role in the production of seminal fluid.
+Often silent at first, it is sometimes discovered during a simple screening test.
+Although a prostate cancer diagnosis can be worrying, many forms of prostate cancer develop slowly and can be effectively managed with suitable treatment.
+Understanding the disease, its mechanisms and the available treatment options is an essential part of making informed choices together with your medical team.

 Learn more

-What is the prostate ?
+What is the prostate?

 Its size and volume vary with age and from one individual to another.
 Located below the bladder and in front of the rectum, the prostate gland surrounds the upper part of the urethra (the tube that carries urine from the bladder to the outside of the body).